happycamper1129/React/docs/api/mixins/RouteLookup.md

 ### `getNamedRoutes()`

-Returns an object hash of all routes by name.
+Returns an object hash of active routes by name.

 ```js
 {user: route, users: route, ...}